kylefarris/clamscan/README.md

         host: '127.0.0.1', // If you want to connect locally but not through socket
         port: 12345, // Because, why not
         timeout: 300000, // 5 minutes
-        localFallback: true, // Use local preferred binary to scan if socket/tcp fails
+        localFallback: false, // Do no fail over to binary-method of scanning
         path: '/bin/clamdscan', // Special path to the clamdscan binary on your server
         configFile: '/etc/clamd.d/daemon.conf', // A fairly typical config location
         multiscan: false, // You hate speed and multi-threaded awesome-sauce